For anyone who is interested in how and why I breed ....here goes....

 I breed to improve the standard British cat in my favourite colours.

 My vaccinations which are for Leukemia, Calici and herpes Virus(catflu), enteritis and chlamydia are given at 9 and 12 weeks using Pentofel vaccine and if I have any kittens I will let them leave at 13 weeks.
 They are wormed from 4 weeks using Panacur and are health checked by my vets before going to new homes.

 The GCCF guidelines are 13 weeks.

 For those of you who email me and appear surprised when I ask you questions about yourself or call me on the phone asking for a breeder in a different area to me but have no idea at all of what colours you might like.
 May I suggest the following, visit a cat show, the GCCF web site has a list, look at web sites of clubs, see GCCF club list, don't just jump on first colour you might see, think about it.
 I do try to help where I can but if you don't have any idea of colours at all, this is why I put examples of colours I breed on the home page.

-I am a committe member of the GCCF Judges Guild and GCCF delegate from June 2016 to the GCCF Council.
-I serve on the Burmese BAC and was on the BAC Review Group until 2017 where I moved onto the GCCF Show Review Group.
+I serve on the British Shorthair BAC & the Burmese BAC and was on the BAC Review Group until 2017 where I moved onto the GCCF Show Review Group.
+I serve on the Sphynx Cat Club Committee and am their GCCF delegate.

 Tel: 07770 814153